dudinea/argocd-monorepo-controller/docs/install.md

 * `install.yaml' - with cluster-wide permissions to watch Application
   manifests in any namespece
 * `install-namespaced.yaml` - for a namespaced ArgoCD instance that
-  will watch Application only in the ArgoVD namespace.
+  will watch Application only in the ArgoCD namespace.

 ### Cluster-wide Installation